-- The standards for weapons and dangerous devices and serious assaultive behavior apply to all students.
-Students expelled for weapons possession and/or serious assaultive behavior will be referred to the appropriate SPS office for: - i.
-Referral to a behavior modification program, if available. - ii.
-Support and intervention services, as appropriate, if available. - iii.
-A temporary school assignment. - iv.
-A new school assignment. - The SPS will track these students when they request re-admittance after successfully completing a behavioral modification program. - 3) The SPS will reassign these students on an even basis across the SPS in appropriate individual schools and classrooms when they are readmitted to a regular school, unless there are extenuating circumstances. - The SPS will provide the principal and SEA written reasons for the extenuating circumstances. - 5) The principal will be responsible for distribution to impacted staff. - 6) The principal or designee will immediately and thoroughly investigate oral and/or written reports regarding weapons, explosives and firecrackers and/or assaultive behavior. - 7) The principal or designee will take prompt and reasonable action to protect employees and students and their property. - 8) The principal or designee will report all incidents of weapons possession and/or serious assaultive behaviors to Safety & Security. - 9) The student's parents or guardians will be promptly informed of the incident. - 10) Students who have been expelled for offenses relating to weapons or serious assaultive behaviors must participate in and successfully complete an approved behavioral modification program prior to re-admittance to a new regular Seattle Public School. - 11) Every effort will be made to secure involvement and support of a parent, guardian or responsible adult. - 12) The enrollment of juvenile sex offenders shall be in schools where victims or victims' siblings are not in attendance.
+- b) an immediate and continuing threat of substantial disruption of the class, subject, activity, or educational process of the student's school. - 5.
+Repeat Weapons and Serious Assault Offenders: Repeat offenders relating to weapons and or serious assaultive behavior will be expelled from their school, not from the SPS. - 6.
+An employee will not be expected or required to provide emergency treatment in situations involving weapons if the employee has a reasonable belief the scene/area is not safe or secure. - a.
+Consequences - 1) The standards for weapons and dangerous devices and serious assaultive behavior apply to all students.
+Students expelled for weapons possession and/or serious assaultive behavior will be referred to the appropriate SPS office for: - a) Referral to a behavior modification program, if available. - b) Support and intervention services, as appropriate, if available. - c) A temporary school assignment. - d) A new school assignment. - 2) The SPS will track these students when they request re-admittance after successfully completing a behavioral modification program. - 3) The SPS will reassign these students on an even basis across the SPS in appropriate individual schools and classrooms when they are readmitted to a regular school, unless there are extenuating circumstances. - 4) The SPS will provide the principal and SEA written reasons for the extenuating circumstances. - 5) The principal will be responsible for distribution to impacted staff. - 6) The principal or designee will immediately and thoroughly investigate oral and/or written reports regarding weapons, explosives and firecrackers and/or assaultive behavior. - 7) The principal or designee will take prompt and reasonable action to protect employees and students and their property. - 8) The principal or designee will report all incidents of weapons possession and/or serious assaultive behaviors to Safety & Security. - 9) The student's parents or guardians will be promptly informed of the incident. - 10) Students who have been expelled for offenses relating to weapons or serious assaultive behaviors must participate in and successfully complete an approved behavioral modification program prior to re-admittance to a new regular Seattle Public School. - 11) Every effort will be made to secure involvement and support of a parent, guardian or responsible adult. - 12) The enrollment of juvenile sex offenders shall be in schools where victims or victims' siblings are not in attendance.